Mitigating Statistical Bias within Differentially Private Synthetic Data: Differential Privacy and Importance Weighting

-\subsection{Estimating the importance weights}
+\subsection{Estimating the Importance Weights}

-The previous section shows that importance sampling can be used to re-calibrate inference from synthetic data.
-Unfortunately, both the \DGP{} $p_D$ and \SDGP{} $p_G$ densities (due to the intractability of \GAN generation for example) are typically unknown and thus the `perfect' weight $w(x)$ cannot be calculated.
-Instead we must rely on estimates of these weights, $\hat{w}(x)$.
+The previous section shows that IW can be used to re-calibrate inference for synthetic data.
+Unfortunately, both the DGP $p_D$ and SDGP $p_G$ densities are typically unknown, e.g. due to the intractability of GAN generation, and thus the `perfect' weight $w(x)$ cannot be calculated.
+Instead, we must rely on estimates of these weights, $\widehat{w}(x)$.
+In this section, we show that the existing approach to DP importance weight estimation is biased, and how the data curator can correct it.

-One approach to such an estimation, as discussed in Section \ref{Sec:SyntheticDataGeneration}, is the observation that the ratio of the probabilities of a converged \GAN{} discriminator equals the likelihood ratio up to a multiplicative constant.
-Using the same line of reasoning, we can in fact argue that any calibrated classification method that learns to distinguish between data from the \DGP{} $y=1$ and from the \SDGP{} $y=0$ can be used to estimate the likelihood ratio \citep{sugiyama2012density}.
-Using \eqref{eq:likratio}, we can compute
+Using the same reasoning as in Section \ref{Sec:SyntheticDataGeneration}, we argue that any calibrated classification method that learns to distinguish between data from the DGP, labelled thenceforth with $y=1$, and from the SDGP, labelled with $y=0$, can be used to estimate the likelihood ratio \citep{sugiyama2012density}.
+Using Equation \eqref{eq:likratio}, we compute

-where $\hat{p}$ are the probabilities estimated by such a classification algorithm.
-To increase numerical stability, we can also express the log weights as
+where $\widehat{p}$ are the probabilities estimated by such a classification algorithm.
+To improve numerical stability, we can also express the log weights as